pachecof2/lippia-low-code-TP/README.md

 $  mvn clean test -Dcucumber.tags=@Sample -Denvironment=default
 ```

-+ Additional options are available in the following table:
++ Additionally, other options are available for running the tests, as outlined in the following table:
    ```
    * -D is used to define system properties or command-line properties, which Maven will utilize during the project's building and/or execution process.
    * Using -P followed by the profile name allows Maven to apply the configurations associated with that specific profile during the project's build process.